BasimAhmedKhan/BasimAhmedKhan/README.md

 <br />

 Hey there!
 I'm Basim Khan, I'm currently pursuing my Bachelors in Computer Science from Iqra University.
 I'm a Web & Mobile App Developer.
-I love to code and most of the time I do stuff programing related, When I am not coding I usually hang out with my firends explore new places try new foods, binge waching some cool shows and movies and das it thats my life.
+I love to code and most of the time I do stuff programing related.
+When I am not coding I usually hang out with my friends, explore new places, try some new foods, binge-watch some cool shows and movies and das it thats my life.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />